yoonsikp/family.md/asthma.md

 - IV Salbutamol (reserve for ICU setting)

 ## Outpatient Treatment (GINA)
+Avoidance of triggers and medications.
+Recommend using a spacer with Metered Dose Inhalers (MDIs).

 ### Adults
 For rescue puffer, start low dose ICS-LABA PRN or SABA.
 Start a scheduled controller based on symptoms:
 - 1x a month: low dose ICS-LABA PRN